solid/authorization-panel/privilege-request-protocol.md

 The client application can now resume.
 Sufficient privilege to access desired resources might not have been granted during the management activity, so the entire process might play out again.

+TODO
+====
+* `x-permission-request` link relation needs a more real name.
+* `x-permission-management-page` response JSON key needs a more real name.
+* Add more explanatory use cases and examples.

   [CORS]:             https://www.w3.org/TR/cors/